Small-angle approximation: Astronomy

 and the above approximation follows when tan X is replaced by X.

+For example, the parsec is defined by the value of d when D=1 AU, X=1 arcsecond, but the definition used is the small-angle approximation (the first equation above).

 Motion of a pendulum

 The second-order cosine approximation is especially useful in calculating the potential energy of a pendulum, which can then be applied with a Lagrangian to find the indirect (energy) equation of motion.
 When calculating the period of a simple pendulum, the small-angle approximation for sine is used to allow the resulting differential equation to be solved easily by comparison with the differential equation describing simple harmonic motion.

 Optics

 In optics, the small-angle approximations form the basis of the paraxial approximation.

-Wave Interference
+Wave interference

-The sine and tangent small-angle approximations are used in relation to the double-slit experiment or a diffraction grating to simplify equations, e.g. 'fringe spacing' = 'wavelength' × 'distance from slits to screen' ÷ 'slit separation'.